 SES maintains pre-launch, launch and initial in-orbit insurance, as well as third party liability insurance for its satellites.
 SES also maintains in-orbit insurance for its satellites that have book value.
-The insurance policies generally contain exclusions from losses resulting from:
+The insurance policies generally contain customary market exclusions from losses resulting from:

-military or similar action;
+- military or similar action; - any anti-satellite device;

-- any anti-satellite device; - electromagnetic and radio interference (except for physical damage to a satellite directly resulting from this interference); - confiscation by any governmental body; - insurrection and similar acts or governmental action to prevent such acts; - nuclear reaction or radiation contamination; - wilful or intentional acts by the insured causing the loss or failure of satellites; - terrorism; and - cyber-attacks.
+- electromagnetic and radio interference (except for physical damage to a satellite directly resulting from this interference); - confiscation by any governmental body; - insurrection and similar acts or governmental action to prevent such acts; - nuclear reaction or radiation contamination: - wilful or intentional acts by the insured causing the loss or failure of satellites; - terrorism; and - cyber attacks.

-Furthermore, these insurance policies do not provide compensation for business interruption, loss of market share, reputational damage, incidental and consequential damages and similar losses that might arise from the failure of a satellite launch, incorrect orbital placement or the failure of a satellite to perform according to specifications and the in-orbit insurance only covers losses in excess of the potentially high-risk retention level or deductible selected by SES.
-SES self-insures up to the retention level or deductible.
-In addition, the Group's third-party liability insurance (which covers losses arising from third party bodily injury and property damage caused by, amongst other things, launch failures and satellite collisions) is subject to a single limit of €500 million of coverage for any one occurrence.
+Furthermore, these insurance policies do not provide compensation for business interruption, loss of market share, reputational damage, incidental and consequential damages and the in-orbit insurance only covers losses in excess of the potentially high-risk retention level or deductible selected by SES.
+In addition, the Group's third-party liability insurance (which covers losses arising from third party bodily injury and property damage caused by, amongst other things, launch failures and satellite collisions) is subject to a single limit of €400 million of coverage for any one occurrence.